Ziaurrehman90/netflix--homepage/README.md

 # netflix--homepage
-Home page of netfix with the help of html an css
+Home page of netfix with the help of html and css